 - 3.22 The tenant will not use sunken baths or tanks for water or any other use.
 Baths being brought onto allotment land will be considered waste and tenants will be given notice to remove them. - 3.23 Tenants are not permitted or allowed to bring carpets, underlay, tyres or any other household good that is not allotment friendly onto the allotment site, or to be used on any allotment plot in any way. - 3.24 Pesticides, herbicides and inorganic fertilisers can be helpful when clearing and cultivating an allotment, however they can also be hazardous and have environmental implications.
 Council recommends trying to minimise the use of pesticides, herbicides and inorganic fertilisers, or reduce the levels of use over time.
-If wishing to use any of the above, tenants must complete an Allotment Chemical Use Permission Request Form.
-On receipt of the form Council will consider giving permission subject to tenants: - a) putting up a notice on the plot detailing exactly what product is being used to advise tenants with Children or Pets to take all reasonable care and to ensure that other plots, grass roads and paths, hedges and trees are not adversely affected, and make good or replant as necessary should any damage occur. - b) selecting and using pesticides, whether for spraying, seed dressing or for any other purpose, whatsoever; so that there is minimal risk to members of the public, birds and other wildlife, with the exception of vermin or pests. - c) following the instructions for use carefully and complying at all times with current pesticide regulations and the law which requires only approved pesticides to be used.
+If using any of the above, tenants must: - a) put up a notice on your plot detailing exactly what product you are using to advise tenants with Children or Pets to take all reasonable care and to ensure that other plots, grass roads and paths, hedges and trees are not adversely affected, and make good or replant as necessary should any damage occur. - b) select and use pesticides, whether for spraying, seed dressing or for any other purpose whatsoever, so that there is minimal risk to members of the public, birds and other wildlife, with the exception of vermin or pests. - c) follow the instructions for use carefully and comply at all times with current pesticide regulations.